Optimize Tweets with Cards

 - Test your URL (See the Testing your Card section below)

 The Card Validator is a simulated Card experience, and it won’t be exactly what you see when your Player Card is live.
-(In particular, if you only supply a
+You’ll get a static, non-playable image.

 To further help you in building your experience, below are instructions on how to test your experience across the various platforms.